 Restaurants are another industry where preauthorization charges are common, especially for sit-down service.
 It’s true that the price of everything is on the menu, except at places where “if you have to ask, you can’t afford it.”
 But what about the tip?
 Tips can vary based on the amount of the check, the service, and the diner’s generosity (or lack thereof).

-This is a perfect example of preauthorization, as the final amount is not known.
-The restaurant does not need to ask you to run a separate charge for the tip.
-After you have handed over your card and signed the check, you have essentially authorized the restaurant to settle the final amount later.
-Your signature is meant to corroborate the tip amount on the receipt, so it’s clear the server did not write it in later.
+This is a perfect example for preauthorization, because the final amount is not known.
+The restaurant does not need to ask diners to run a separate charge for the tip.
+After a diner hands over their card and signs the check, they have essentially authorized the restaurant to settle the final amount later.
+The signature is meant to corroborate the tip amount on the receipt, so it’s clear the server did not write it in later.

 When you return from the restaurant and check your banking app, you may see no charge at all (yet).
 You may see a charge for the meal itself without the tip.
 Or you may see that amount and a description that the final amount is pending.
 In all these cases, the card processors are facilitating a preauthorization charge for the final amount.